Karla2709/sale-tracker-test-2/NETLIFY_DEPLOYMENT.md

 - Git repository for your project
 - Supabase project already set up

+## Current Deployment

+The application is currently deployed at: [https://sale-tracker-mvp.netlify.app](https://sale-tracker-mvp.netlify.app)

+This deployment uses Option 2 below (Netlify Functions as a serverless backend).

 ## Option 1: Deploy Frontend Only

 This approach deploys only your Next.js frontend to Netlify and keeps your backend running separately.